Multi-compartment human head modeling: generating adaptive tetrahedral mesh with GPU acceleration: Materials and Methods

 \subsubsection{Minimum norm estimation}

-Minimum Norm Estimate (MNE) \cite{CHW:Ham94} is evaluated as the solution of the following Tikhonov regularized maximization problem:
+The Minimum Norm Estimate (MNE) \cite{CHW:Ham94} is evaluated as the solution to the following Tikhonov regularized minimization problem:

-where ${\bf C}$ is the noise covariance matrix and ${\bf \lambda}$ is the penalty term.
-This problem can be associated with a Bayesian setting in which both the prior and likelihood have Gaussian densities \cite{rezaei2021reconstructing}.
-The regularization parameter can be interpreted as a prior-over-measurement signal-to-noise ratio (PM-SNR), i.e., the relative weight of the prior compared to the likelihood.
+where ${\bf C}$ is the noise covariance matrix, $\bm{\Sigma}$ is the prior covariance matrix, and ${\bf \lambda}$ is the penalty term.
+This problem can be associated with a Bayesian setting in which both the prior and likelihood have gaussian densities \cite{rezaei2021reconstructing}.
+The applied regularization parameter in this regard is understood as a prior-over-measurement signal-to-noise ratio (PM-SNR), i.e., the relative weight of the prior compared to the likelihood.